 What do you want from an e-bike?
 Are you a tech purist who cannot get enough of models that have “innovation” written all over them?
 Or do you want to opt for just practicality even if you will settle for just mid-range and even low-end models for it?
 Never underestimate these models because they still manage to provide all the essential benefits of an e-bike.

 A good example of a solid low-end e-bike is the Hyper electric bike we featured in this article.
 It costs less than $600 but it can achieve the 20MPH average top speed of mid-range and high-end e-bikes.
 While a bit heavier, it still incorporates a li-ion battery.

 However, it definitely foregoes every tech-y feature you can expect from more expensive e-bikes.
 A lot of users who praise this kind of bike have a tendency to use it for short, daily commutes that take less than an hour.
 If that is your purpose then you will certainly not have to spend thousands of dollars on a highly advanced e-bike just for it.

 The Turbo Vado from the same article costs almost ten times that amount at $5,150.
 Nonetheless, it more than makes it up for the cost with its lifetime warranty and the additional advanced features like app support, route tracker, GPS functionality, and riding range indicator.

 Obviously, users of this kind of sophisticated bikes tend to choose them because they spend a considerable amount of time riding an e-bike and need these extra features.
-Or it could also because they prefer to be as contemporary as possible.
+Or it could also be because they prefer to be as contemporary as possible.

 This is why it will not be a surprise if there are plenty of people who will jump at the chance of trying out the freshest features that are being made available.
 Likewise, they are more than willing to shell out the money for these reasons.